jembi/openhim-docs/docs/dev-guide/getting-started-dev.md

 id: openhim-development
 title: Getting started with OpenHIM development
 sidebar_label: Getting started with OpenHIM development
+keywords:
+  - OpenHIM
+  - Getting started
+description: Getting started with the OpenHIM
 ---

 The fist thing you will need to do is get you development environment up.
 This guide describes how to get a development environment up for the OpenHIM-core and the OpenHIM-console.